 Personal Injury Actions

-A personal injury action must be filed within three years from the date of the injury.
+Generally, a personal injury action must be filed within three years from the date of the injury.

 Medical Malpractice Actions

-In Arkansas, a claim against a health-care provider must be filed within two years of the date that the negligent act or omission occurred.
+In Arkansas, a claim against a health care provider must be filed within two years of the date that the negligent act or omission occurred.

 Medical Malpractice Actions Based on Foreign Object Left in Body